visgl/deck.gl/docs/api-reference/attribute-manager.md

 Parameters:

 * `name` (String) - Either the name of the attribute, or the name of an accessor.
 If an name of accessor is provided, all attributes with that accessor are invalidated.
+* `dataRange` (Object, optional) - A partial range of the attribute to invalidate, in the shape of `{startRow, endRow}`.
+Start (included) and end (excluded) are indices into the data array.
+If not provided, recalculate the  attribute for all data.

 ##### `invalidateAll`

 Mark all attributes as need update.

+Parameters:

+* `dataRange` (Object, optional) - A partial range of the attributes to invalidate, in the shape of `{startRow, endRow}`.
+Start (included) and end (excluded) are indices into the data array.
+If not provided, recalculate the  attributes for all data.

 ##### `update`